Boden-C/phosphorus/README.md

 After running `normalize.py`, the cleaned data will be saved as `book.csv`, `authors.csv`, `book_authors.csv`, and `borrower.csv` in the project folder.

-To initiliaze, you can first run:
+To initialize, you can first run:

 ```sh
 python reset.py
 ```

-You can write your own scripts in `main.py`, by default there are some examples:
+You can then write your own code in `main.py`:

 ```sh
 python main.py
 ```

+By default, there are some examples on how to use the api.

 To run server;